Why is ERP the Most Popular Embedded Analytics Application?

 A supply chain management dashboard turns complex rows of data into beautiful charts and graphs that reveal operating efficiencies, trends and opportunities.

-Now, with the growing market demand for analytics built into software applications, it’s become expected that ERP systems will provide actual intelligent data that can be used to drive business decisions and strategy, not just numbers.
-As ERP vendors consider which embedded analytics software to use, key considerations to keep in mind include the ease of embedding, the look and feel of the UX, self-service and ease-of-use for business users, and the vendor’s ability to customize and turn on advanced analytics capabilities like predictive analytics and machine learning.
+With the growing market demand for analytics built into software applications, it’s become expected that ERP systems will provide intelligent data that can be used to drive business decisions and strategy, not just numbers.

 Reveal brings the power of data to the hands of your employees, customers, partners, and suppliers.
 It allows you to easily integrate data analytics into your application with no added requirements.
 Reveal’s flexible architecture and rich APIs give you control of the feature in your app, making it a seamless part of the user experience.